 If the Pemi Loop isn't enough of a challenge for you, traversing the entire Presidential Range should be!
 If you're not familiar with the area, don't let the short distance fool you.
 (The hike is only 26-miles in length.)
 This area of the White Mountains is arguably one of the most difficult and unpredictable hiking areas east of the Rockies.
 Mt.Washington's science center has recorded the second-lowest temperature on record for the entire world!
 In other words, don't underestimate this trail.
 Only the most experienced hikers should attempt this hike and even then you only have a short window in the summer months to do so.
 However, the forested lowlands and panoramic views atop the peaks can't be beat.

 Mount Marcy, Mount Skylight + Gray Peak Loop

 The Adirondack Mountains, located in the northeast corner of New York, are arguably one of the most scenic (and overlooked) natural areas in the eastern U.S. One of the most popular hikes, especially if you're looking for a challenge, is trekking the Mount Marcy, Mount Skylight, and Gray Peak Loop.
-If bagging three of the state's 46 High Peaks in one day, including the highest point of Mt.Marcy at 5,344ft, isn't enough, there are several lakes, streams, and waterfalls along the way, including the origin of the Hudson River.
+If bagging three of the state's 46 High Peaks in one day, including the highest point of Mt.Marcy at 5,344 feet, isn't enough, there are several lakes, streams, and waterfalls along the way, including the origin of the Hudson River.
 Bonus: Camping options abound, from a traditional campground near Marcy Dam to lean-tos and designated sites along the trail.